Pit Stop (1969 film): Production

 The original title was The Winner but it had to be retitled when Winning was released.
 It was retitled Pit Stop even though there is no pit stop in the film.
 Jack Hill saw figure 8 racing and he thought it was so "crazy and so loony" he wanted to document it.
-The film has come to be regarded as one of Hill's best, even though the fact it was shot in black and white hurt its commercial success.
-It has earned a cult following.
-The opening credits indicate that the movie was filmed in 1967.
+Shooting took place in and around Los Angeles in 1967.
+Roger Corman was an uncredited executive producer.
+This was the final acting role of Hollywood veteran Brian Donlevy, before his death in 1972.

 Although the soundtrack is credited to Seattle psychedelic band The Daily Flash, the group had already disbanded before the film's production.
 It should actually be credited to the post-Daily Flash project Two Guitars, Piano, Drum & Darryl.

+Release and reception

+The film was distributed by Crown International Pictures and Goldstone Film Enterprises, and released on a double bill with Naked Angels.'
+According to Hill, the film being shot in black-and-white hurt its commercial prospects.
+Nonetheless, it has developed a cult following.